We are currently the largest BMW Club (bike or car) in Australia.

 We have rides of around 300km, generally on Sundays, a monthly midweek ride on Wednesday and a monthly ride on the Monday following our club meeting.

-Saturday coffee mornings are held weekly at Albert Park and monthly at Emerald, Bendigo, Ballarat, Maffra and Malmsbury.
+Saturday coffee mornings are held weekly at Albert Park and monthly at Emerald, Bendigo, Ballarat, Maffra, Newstead and Loch.

 Information about rides and some social events is available only to members on the club website.